jsrn/howoldisit/README.md

 Sometimes it's difficult to determine the exact date a project was made publicly available.
 Sometimes there is a large gap between the public release and the "official" launch.
 If there is uncertainty over which date to pick when adding a technology, aim for the earlier of the two.

+### Other contributions ⚠️

+If you're interested in making a contribution other than adding or correcting a technology, please open an issue for feedback *before* you start.
+Changes that add new tooling dependencies or maintenance overhead probably won't be accepted without good reason.
+Thanks & sorry.

 ## Credits

 * This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but is now generated HTML with a little JS to work the dropdown.